 Mark Bromley, Council Chair

 Mr. Bromley holds a Juris Doctor degree from the University of Virginia School of Law and a BSFS from the School of Foreign Service at Georgetown University.
 He has published on human rights and international law issues, and has served as an adjunct professor for the human rights clinic at the University of Virginia School of Law and at Nova Southeastern University, Shepard Broad Law Center.
-He lives in Washington with his husband, David Salie and their daughter Tallulah.
+He lives in Washington with his husband, David Salie, and their children, Tallulah and Justice.

 Julie Dorf, Senior Advisor